 - DMCA Agent and Copyright Infringement Complaints

-In addition to civil and criminal penalties, illegal downloading or file sharing is a violation of U-M policies, primarily the Statement of Student Rights and Responsibilities.
+In addition to civil and criminal penalties, illegal downloading or file sharing is a violation of the following U-M policies.
 Repeated violations may result in sanctions imposed by the Office of Student Conflict Resolution.

 - Statement of Student Rights and Responsibilities (students only).